Pixelikas/Bear-Page/README.md

 # Bear-Page
-Bear Page (Clone) made using HTML, JavaScript and CSS.
+Bear Page (Clone) made using HTML and CSS.